 The San Angelo area is growing at a steady pace.
 News businesses, more vehicles, and individuals re-locating to the city and the surrounding area is having an impact on the entire transportation system.
-Attempting to keep infrastructure consistent with the demand is nearly impossible due to a shortage in transportation funding.
+Attempting to keep infrastructure consistent with the demand can be challenging with shortages in some categories of transportation funding.

-However, the San Angelo Metropolitan Planning Organization works cooperatively with the Texas Department of Transportation, Concho Valley Transit District, and City of San Angelo to maintain existing transportation infrastructure and implement new transportation projects.
+However, the San Angelo Metropolitan Planning Organization works cooperatively with the Texas Department of Transportation, Concho Valley Transit District, Tom Green County and City of San Angelo to maintain existing transportation infrastructure and implement new transportation projects.

 Planning, developing, and implementing news projects are no easy task.
 Implementing projects takes coordination, collecting and analyzing data, identifying deficiencies and determining where the needs are greatest.
 To help with understanding where and when projects need to be constructed the Metropolitan Transportation Plan includes a project listing.
-Projects included in the listing are divided in to two separate funding categories - Funded and Unfunded.
+Projects included in the listing are divided into two separate funding categories - Funded and Unfunded.